Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 They had to go to critics to balance the story.

-And it's such a staple of journalism, and it is so bogus.
+There is no, the two sides of the story is such, and it's such a staple of journalism, and it is so bogus.

 Amid growing worries, the Democrat-led Congress was going off its rails.

-The RNC declared the democratic wave had finally crested.
+The RNC declared the Democratic wave had finally crested.

 Blow me down.

-This is this is this probably is not unusual.
+This probably is not unusual.

-They create these expectations of a Democrat sweep, a mind boggling landslide.
+They create these expectations of a Democrat sweep, a mind-boggling landslide.

 Democrats are going to take over everything because the country hates Bush.